area9innovation/fast/mini/readme.md

 This is an experiment to build a queue-based, always live compiler.

-It takes inputs, and continuously compiles the result into valid programs.
+It takes commands, and continuously compiles the result into valid programs.

-As files are changed, we can immediately start to reprocess them, updating the queue.
+As files are changed, we can efficiently reprocess them, updating the queue.

 A key idea is to preserve OLD versions of declarations at the last stages, until a new one is ready to take over.
 That way, we will not accept new versions of code until all